fcrozatier/f-stack/README.md

    rebranding them.
 That's because I **respect** your intelligence and believe we can learn new concepts.
 Actually, the added value of manual programming is theory building and **acquiring expertise**.
-In other words, the role of a framework should be to provide you not only with tools, but with deeper knowledge and a whole new vision of the field.
+In other words, the role of a framework should be to provide you not only with tools, but with a deeper knowledge and a whole new vision of the field.

 ## Architecture